MinaProtocol/mina/scripts/archive/migration/README.md

 - postgres and psql
 - gsutil

-#### Mina related

-All mina related apps can be either downloaded in debian or docker.
-Advanced users can build them locally, but please remember to rename them and use `DUNE_PROFILE=dev` env variable when building berkeley_migration

-- mina-berkeley-migration
-- mina-berkeley-migration-verifier
-- mina-migration-replayer

 ### Testing

 The best approach to learn about the tool is to start testing it.
 Below we present end to end testing cycle for migration script based on umt data